 It’s Not as Easy as It Looks

-A criminal trial in New Mexico is a lot like a boxing match between the prosecution and the defense, with the judge serving as the referee.
-New Mexico prosecutors are notoriously aggressive, and some of them will stop at little or nothing to deny you the daylight you need to establish reasonable doubt.
+A criminal trial in Albuquerque is a lot like a boxing match between the prosecution and the defense, with the judge serving as the referee.
+Albuquerque prosecutors are notoriously aggressive, and some of them will stop at little or nothing to deny you the daylight you need to establish reasonable doubt.

 At New Mexico Criminal Law Offices, however, establishing reasonable doubt for the benefit of our clients is our job.
-With nearly 30 years of combined criminal defense practice experience, each of our criminal defense lawyers has appeared in nearly every New Mexico criminal court, both state and federal, and we know the lay of the land when it comes to the New Mexico criminal justice system.
+With nearly 30 years of combined defense practice experience, each of our defense lawyers has appeared in nearly every Albuquerque criminal court, both state and federal, and we know the lay of the land when it comes to the Albuquerque criminal justice system.

 Our Approach to Criminal Defense

-Two lessons that only the best criminal defense attorneys have learned is that every case is unique and every client is unique.
-The “cookie cutter” approach to criminal defense used by most of our peers simply will not do with us.
-As a result, we have won dismissals, acquittals and conditional discharges for a great many of our clients, and we have shaved years or even decades off the sentences of many more.
+Two lessons that only the best defense attorneys have learned is that every case is unique and every client is unique.
+The “cookie-cutter” approach to defense used by most of our peers simply will not do with us.
+As a result, we have won dismissals, acquittals, and conditional discharges for a great many of our clients, and we have shaved years or even decades off the sentences of many more.

 Frequently Asked Questions (FAQs)